-You can open the locks table from the Conflict Prevention group of the Review tab.
-Clicking the Locks button opens the locks table.
+The locks table can be opened from the Versioning group of the Review tab.
+Clicking the Locks button opens the locks table in Event Editor.

 Locks table tools

-You can use the locks table to view locks or release existing route and event locks with the buttons at the top of the toolbar.
-You can highlight a lock or group of locks by selecting the lock records in the table.
+The locks table can be used to view locks or release existing route and event locks with the buttons at the top of the toolbar.
+A lock or group of locks can be highlighted by selecting the lock records in the table.

 The table is populated with 25 locks per page.
 To browse through the pages of locks, use the Next Page button , Last Page button , Previous Page button , First Page button , and the page number drop-down list.